|

 endif

-A directory selector window will appear, with (in this example) "Choose a directory to save all the new files in" as the title.
-If the user clicks OK, the variable directoryName$ will contain the name of the directory that the user selected; if the user clicks Cancel, the variable directoryName$ will contain the empty string ("").
+A folder selector window will appear, with (in this example) Choose a folder to save all the new files in as the title.
+If the user clicks OK, the variable folderName$

 Especially if you use the pause window within the Demo window, you may not want to give the user the capability of ending the script by hitting Stop or closing the pause window.
-In that case, you can add an extra argument to endPause that denotes the cancel button:
+In that case, you can add an extra numeric argument to endPause

-clicked = endPause ("Cancel", "OK", 2, 1)
+clicked = endPause: “Cancel”, “OK”, 2, 1

 if clicked = 2